Auto Transcript

 And this may be why you are depressed, why you are anxious, why you are distressed.

 Now, John is going to drill down even deeper into this truth for us.
-But before we get there, let me just mention, and I want you to think about this and and and look up and think about this, that it is tempting for us, I’ve done this, too, to listen to a sermon like this and think to ourselves, “Boy, that person next to me really needs to hear this.
+But before we get there, let me just mention that it is tempting for us—I’ve done this too—to listen to a sermon like this and think to ourselves, “Boy, that person next to me really needs to hear this.”

 My wife, my husband really needs to hear this.